-If you’re coming from another country to drive in Iceland, you’ll need a valid driver’s license from your home country.
-The only license requirements are that your license is written in the Latin alphabet (or that you have an English translation of your license) and that your additional drivers in the car likewise have licenses to show.
+If you’re coming from another country to drive in Iceland, you’ll need a valid driver’s licence from your home country.
+The only licence requirements are that your licence is written in the Latin alphabet (or that you have an English translation of your licence) and that your additional drivers in the car likewise have licences to show.

 You’ll also need a valid credit or debit card in order to rent a car in Iceland.
 If you rented your car through a travel agency, you’ll need to show the travel agency’s voucher.

-Lastly, Iceland only allows drivers over a certain age to rent vehicles; typically, only drivers aged 20 and older, who have held a driver's license for a year or more, are permitted to rent vehicles.
-At Lava Car Rental, however, drivers aged 18 and older can rent both economy cars and standard camper vans; drivers aged 20 and older can rent 4x4 cars; and drivers aged 21 and older can rent any vehicle.
+Lastly, Iceland only allows drivers over a certain age to rent vehicles; only drivers aged 20 and older, who have held a driver's licence for a year or more, are permitted to rent vehicles.

 What are the road regulations in Iceland?